Environmental issues are a major interest of Kelley's, especially pollution, climate change, deforestation, and endangered species.

-To reduce the size of these trash islands, the website recommends eliminating the use of disposable plastic bottles and bags, replacing them with reusable metal or canvas containers.
-As for the trash that’s already out there, it suggests using floating recycling plants so the plastic could be recycled, or simply recover the trash and use it to create a “utopian island.”
+To reduce the size of these trash islands, the website recommends eliminating the use of disposable plastic bottles and bags, and replacing them with reusable metal or canvas containers.
+As for the trash that’s already out there, it suggests using floating recycling plants so the plastic could be recycled, or simply recovering the trash and using it to create a “utopian island.”

 North Atlantic Garbage Patch